Rush Limbaugh on the cutting edge of societal evolution on the most listened to radio talk show in America.

 This is the nature of liberalism.

-Thanks for the call, friend.
+Thanks for the call, Fran.

-Because I was really rocking and rolling here on the fact that Obama loves this chaos.
+I thought of something I should have said to her after the interview because I was really rocking and rolling here on the fact that Obama loves this chaos.

-He is he's trying to destroy the United States economy.
+He's trying to destroy the United States economy.

 So when somebody says it is, they might be a kook.

-It might be wacko.
+They might be wacko.

-No, we I see Obama is a nicest, soft-spoken, very smart guy.
+He's a nicest, soft-spoken, very smart guy.

-Here the history of the world.
+Here, the history of the world.

-And this is another thing that makes This country so special and so unique and so extraordinary and so exceptional.
+And this is another thing that makes this country so special and so unique and so extraordinary and so exceptional.

 The history of the world is tyranny.